gammalib/gammalib/doc/source/user_manual/modules/model.rst

 shows the methods that are called for :doxy:`GModelSky` models, i.e. models of celestial sources that are folded by the instrument response.

-For model evaluation, the ``GObservation::model`` method loops over all models in the :doxy:`GModels` container and calls the :doxy:`GModel::eval_gradients` method of each model.
+For model evaluation, the :doxy:``GObservation::model`` method loops over all models in the :doxy:`GModels` container and calls the :doxy:`GModel::eval_gradients` method of each model.
 For :doxy:`GModelSky` models, this invokes an integration over true time, true energy and all possible